ppy/osu-wiki/news/2025/2025-10-30-fall-time-mania-mapping-contest.md

 - Cut versions are allowed only if it comes from our Featured Artist listing, the cut makes sense and it’s appropriately titled as such in the map’s title `(Cut ver.)`.
 - Your entry should **only be mapped by you**, collaborations are not allowed in this contest.
 - Allowed keymodes range from 4K up to 10K.
 For this contest, 10K+ keymodes are not allowed.
-- Use of **any AI tool** is strictly prohibited.
+- **Use of artificial intelligence (AI)** is strictly prohibited.
 If your entry is found to be violating this, it will be immediately disqualified.
 - Only **1 song with 1 difficulty** is allowed per submission per contestant.

 ## Submitting your entry